-For prisoners serving determinate sentences of four years or more, the Parole Board is invited to recommend to Scottish Ministers whether or not they should be released on licence at the half way point of their sentence (the Parole Qualifying Date).
+For offenders sentenced to determinate sentences of four years or more, the Parole Board is invited to recommend to Scottish Ministers whether the individual offender should be released on licence at the half way point of their sentence (the Parole Qualifying Date).
 The Board's recommendation is binding on Scottish Ministers.
-If release on parole is not recommended then the Board will reconsider the prisoner's case on the anniversary of the Board's consideration provided that there is 16 months or more before they reach their Earliest Date of Liberation (the two-thirds point of their sentence) at which point the Scottish Ministers are statutorily required to release the prisoner into the community on a "non-parole" licence.
+If early release is not directed at the first review then the Board will reconsider the offender's case at 12 month intervals until the offender reaches their Earliest Date of Liberation (the two thirds point of their sentence or 6 months before the expiry of the sentence depending on when they were sentenced) at which point the Scottish Ministers are statutorily required to release the prisoner into the community on licence.

 The Board sets the licence conditions for all long term determinate sentence prisoners.
-In practice if there is less than 16 months to serve between the Board's consideration of a case and the Earliest Date of Liberation (EDL), the Board will set the licence conditions at that point, although this does not preclude a further referral nearer to the EDL if Scottish Ministers consider that there are reasons why the licence conditions may need to be changed.
 Requests to change licence conditions can be made at any point over the course of the licence period but there should be good grounds for doing so.
 Such requests are considered at casework meetings of the Board or by a quorum of at least two members.